What are the advantages and disadvantages of radiotherapy?

 What are the disadvantages?

-Radiotherapy can sometimes damage organs that are close to the pancreas – such as the stomach, bowel, liver and kidneys.
-This can cause side effects.
-If you have chemoradiotherapy, you may get more side effects, caused by the chemotherapy.
-Talk to your medical team about the risk of side effects, and find out more about how they will plan your treatment to reduce them.
+- If you have chemoradiotherapy, you may get side effects from the chemotherapy.
+Talk to your medical team about the risk of side effects, and find out how they will plan your treatment to reduce them.

-If you have locally advanced cancer, you may have to go to hospital five days a week for several weeks, during your treatment, although this may vary from person to person.
+- If you have borderline resectable or locally advanced cancer, you may have to go to hospital five days a week for several weeks for your treatment, although this may vary from person to person.